MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-client-details.md

 ms.localizationpriority: high
 ---

-# Troubleshoot ConfigMgr client details in the admin center (preview)
+# Troubleshoot ConfigMgr client details in the admin center
 <!--6374854, 6521921-->
 *Applies to: Configuration Manager (current branch)*

 When viewing the ConfigMgr client details, you may run across a common error.
 Use the following information of common error messages to troubleshoot ConfigMgr client details in the Microsoft Endpoint Manager admin center:

-> [!Important]
-> This information relates to a preview feature which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## <a name="bkmk_intune"></a> You don’t have access to view this information
 <!--7980141-->